intelops/genval/README.md

 --policy ./policy
 ```

-The above command will validate a Deployment manifests using the provided `.cue` schema definitions provided as policies from the `policy` directory and generate the final YAML manifet in the **output** directory in the `cwd`.
+This command validates Deployment manifests using the provided `.cue` schema definitions from the `policy` directory and generates the final YAML manifest in the output directory in the current working directory.

-> The `--resource` flag in `cue` mode top level flag labeld in the Cue definitions, like in above example "Application" labels defines a Kubernetes Deployment and a Service resource.
+>The `--resource` flag in **cue** mode labels the top-level flag in the Cue definitions.
+In the above example, "Application" defines a Kubernetes Deployment and a Service resource.

 For a detailed workflow illustrating the capabilities of Cue and Genval for validating and generating Kubernetes configurations, you can refer to [this document](./cmd/cueval/example.md).